ZdenoPavlik/playground_scheidt_bachmann/chapter_edu_02_special_member_functions/doc/slideshow_02_special_member_functions.md

 # Lessons learned from previous lesson (class introduction)
 - Virtual destructor
-   - Always declare destructor as `virtual`, otherwise it may not be called at all.
+   - Always declare destructor as `virtual`, otherwise it may not be called at all. \ Potential memory leak.
 - Uninitialized variables
    - Always initialize your variables, at least with `{}`, otherwise those variables will obtain random values in release version.
 - Encapsulation